Eligibility appeals procedure

 Make an appeal

-What happens next
+What happens next?

 Stage two appeal

 After you have received our stage one decision you have 20 working days to progress your case to stage two.
 You will need to write (by letter or email) to the reviewing officer.

-What supporting evidence should you provide
+What supporting evidence should I provide?

 This differs depending on what you are appealing against:

-It is your responsibility to ensure all evidence is made available to support your case in order for the appeals committee to make an informed decision.
+It is your responsibility to make sure all evidence is made available to support your case.
+This allows the appeals committee to make an informed decision.
 Failure to provide evidence may mean a deferral to your appeal hearing until it is supplied.

-What happens next
+What happens next?

-- We will write to you when a date and time has been set for your appeal.
+- we will write to you when a date and time has been set for your appeal

-- Your appeal date will be within 40 working days of receipt of your request and supporting information.
+- your appeal date will be within 40 working days of receipt of your request and supporting information

-- You will be invited to attend the hearing, allowing you to make your case to the appeals committee.
+- you will be invited to attend the hearing, allowing you to make your case to the appeals committee

-- Before your case is heard, a full copy of all correspondence will be sent to you for information.
+- before your case is heard, a full copy of all correspondence will be sent to you for information

-How often do the appeals committee meet
+How often do the appeals committee meet?

 They meet approximately on a monthly basis (dependent on demand) and consider each case on its individual merits.
 They will decide if travel assistance should be approved or declined and you will be sent a letter with their decision.

-What happens if transport has been granted
+What happens if transport has been granted?

-The type of travel assistance offered is at our discretion, it usually is one of the following options:
+The type of travel assistance offered is at our discretion, it is usually one of the following options:

-- Bus pass or an alternative (most economical) method.
+- bus pass or an alternative (most economical) method

-- Cash grants and mileage allowances - these are not normally available and are only considered when there is no suitable travel option.
+- cash grants and mileage allowances - these are not normally available and are only considered when there is no suitable travel option